 Trade and the Distribution of Income

+Case Study: North-South Trade and Income Inequality

   Factor Price Equalization

-  Trade and Income Distribution in the Short Run

-  Case Study: North-South Trade and Income Inequality

-The Political Economy of Trade: A Preliminary View

-  The Gains from Trade, Revisited

-  Optimal Trade Policy

-  Income Distribution and Trade Politics

-  Box: Income Distribution and the Beginnings of Trade Theory

 Empirical Evidence on the Heckscher-Ohlin Model

-  Testing the Heckscher-Ohlin Model
+Trade in Goods as a Substitute for Trade in Factors

+Tests on U.S. Data

+Tests on Global Data

+The Case of the Missing Trade

+Patterns of Exports between Developed and Developing Countries

-  Implications of the Tests
+Implications of these Tests

 Summary

-Appendix: Factor Prices, Goods Prices, and Input Choices

-  Choice of Technique
+Appendix: Factor Prices, Goods Prices, and Production Decisions  Choice of Technique

   Goods Prices and Factor Prices

+More on Resources and Output

  Chapter Overview

 In Chapter 3, trade between nations was motivated by differences internationally in the relative productivity of workers when producing a range of products.
-In Chapter 4, this analysis goes a step further by introducing the Heckscher-Ohlin theory.
+In Chapter 4, the Specific Factors model considered additional factors of production, but only labor was mobile between sectors.
+In Chapter 5, this analysis goes a step further by introducing the Heckscher-Ohlin theory.

-The Heckscher-Ohlin theory considers the pattern of production and trade which will arise when countries have different endowments of factors of production, such as labor, capital, and land.
+The Heckscher-Ohlin theory considers the pattern of production and trade which will arise when countries have different endowments of such factors of production as labor, capital, and land; where these factors are mobile between sectors in the long run.
 The basic point is that countries tend to export goods that are intensive in the factors with which they are abundantly supplied.
-Trade has strong effects on the relative earnings of resources, and tends to lead to equalization across countries of prices of the factors of production.
+Trade has strong effects on the relative earnings of resources, and according to theory, leads to equalization across countries of factor prices.
 These theoretical results and related empirical findings are presented in this chapter.

 The chapter begins by developing a general equilibrium model of an economy with two goods which are each produced using two factors according to fixed coefficient production functions.
 The assumption of fixed coefficient production functions provides an unambiguous ranking of goods in terms of factor intensities.
-(The appendix develops the model when the production functions have variable coefficients.)
+(A more realistic model allowing for substitution between factors of production is presented later in the chapter with the same conclusions.))
 Two important results are derived using this model.
 The first is known as the Rybczynski effect.
 Increasing the relative supply of one factor, holding relative goods prices constant, leads to a biased expansion of production possibilities favoring the relative supply of the good which uses that factor intensively.

 The second key result is known as the Stolper-Samuelson effect.
 Increasing the relative price of a good, holding factor supplies constant, increases the return to the factor used intensively in the production of that good by more than the price increase, while lowering the return to the other factor.
 This result has important income distribution implications.

 It can be quite instructive to think of the effects of demographic/labor force changes on the supply of different products.
 For example, how might the pattern of production during the productive years of the “Baby Boom” generation differ from the pattern of production for post Baby Boom generations?
 What does this imply for returns to factors and relative price behavior?
+What effect would a more restrictive immigration policy have on the pattern of production and trade for the U.S.?